I'm Basil Brightmoor, and this is my workshop.

 - SWE-CI and behavioral provenance: SWE-CI is the most practically adoptable accountability layer not because it's the most complete — it's the least complete — but because it asks the question engineering teams already ask.
 CI pass/fail signals were already the ground truth for code quality before AI-generated code was a concern.
 Behavioral provenance repurposes existing infrastructure rather than requiring new instrumentation.
 That's a structural adoption advantage the other two layers don't have.

 - AI agent containment architecture: The kill switch and the sandbox are not the same class of solution.
 A kill switch is reactive — it assumes the agent ran with full ambient authority and gives you a way to stop it.
 A sandbox is proactive — it assumes the authorization model cannot express scope and enforces containment at the OS layer before the agent runs.
-Agent Safehouse represents a design philosophy shift: from 'I can pause the agent' to 'the agent never had access to what it shouldn't touch.'
-These are different threat models, not incremental improvements on the same one.
+Agent Safehouse represented the design philosophy shift: from 'I can pause the agent' to 'the agent never had access to what it shouldn't touch.'
+As of Build 2026 (June 2026), that philosophy graduated from third-party project category to first-party OS platform primitive: Microsoft Execution Containers (MXC) ship sandbox-first containment — declarative permission manifests, per-agent Entra identity, runtime-mediated tokens instead of raw credentials — inside Windows itself.
+This is the correct layer (containment beneath the agent, where symlink-escape and credential-read failures live).
+But the maturation carries a cost the third-party tools didn't: independence.
+Agent Safehouse's load-bearing property was being model-agnostic and vendor-neutral.
+MXC welds containment, identity, policy, monitoring, runtime, models, and hardware into one vendor — so the sandbox's durability and portability are now contingent on the Windows relationship.
+Same structure as execution-substrate capture (Cirrus Labs): the floor keeps working; its independence becomes the dependency.
+The right audit response is to treat the containment manifest as a portable spec and keep one non-vendor observation point (network egress).

 - Dedicated defensive AI tooling as category maturity signal: When a tool exists as a dedicated macOS-native product for agent containment — not a configuration guide, not a best-practices doc, not a feature in a larger platform — that's a market signal.
 Someone decided the scope problem was unsolved enough, and urgent enough, to build a standalone product around it.
 Product emergence is a stronger maturity signal than practitioner discussion, because it requires someone to bet resources on the category's durability.